As you probably noticed, I familiarize myself with the subject of Firebase Cloud Messaging push notifications recently.

 Moreover, you can see we’re using the FCMService directly, passing notifications requests objects to it.

-For scheduling I used @Scheduled annotation with initial delay of 1min. (initialDelay parameter) and 1min. sending interval (fixedDelay parameter).
+For scheduling, I used @Scheduled annotation with an initial delay of 1min. (initialDelay parameter) and 1min. sending interval (fixedDelay parameter).
 Remember to annotate your Application class with @EnableScheduling.

 Let’s interact with our services and build a controller.